 One of our favorite residual income ideas is probably the oldest: real estate investing.
 There are a number of ways you can tap into the residual income power of owning an interest in real estate, here are a few:

 Fundrise is a crowdfunded platform that allows average investors access to real estate returns they could not access on their own or through a traditional REIT.
-Their bread and butter are real estate deals that are overlooked by large institutional investors and out of reach for most individuals.
+Their bread and butter are real estate deals that are overlooked by large institutional investors and out of reach of most individuals.

 Loans: Don’t want to deal with tenants and toilets?
 You may want to become the bank.
 You can use excess cash to loan it out to people who want to do that kind of landlord work.
 Platforms like PeerStreet and Patch of Land allow investors to loan cash to real estate projects for future residual income.

 Rental property: My favorite way to earn money from real estate is to become a landlord.
 Simply put, you find a great market in your area, look for a cash-flowing property, buy it, and rent it out.
 Sounds easy right?
 There’s actually a lot to this approach, so you have to educate yourself first before buying a rental property.